 As the judge of Harris County Civil Court at Law No. 4, Lesley is committed to upholding the law with impartiality, administering equal justice, and treating everyone who comes into her courtroom with respect, fairness, and empathy.

-Judge Briones was the highest rated Harris County Civil Court at Law judge in the 2019 Houston Bar Association Judicial Poll.
-She is also an adjunct professor at the University of Houston Law Center.
+Judge Briones was the highest rated Harris County Civil Court at Law judge in the 2019 Houston Bar Association (HBA) Judicial Evaluation Poll and won the 2020 HBA Judicial Preference Poll.
+She is an adjunct professor at the University of Houston Law Center, the president and co-founder of Texas Latinx Judges, and a Houston co-chair of the National Association of Women Judges.

 Lesley and her husband, Adán, live in Houston with their three daughters and worship at St. Rose of Lima.